L4.3: How fast is a circuit solving its truth table? [P4] Power consumption, propagation delay, circuit's speed |

 ![]() ![]() |

-As shown in Fig. 7 the NOT gate cannot switch much faster than about 160 kHz, because higher than these frequencies valid digital logic levels are not attained and Tmin = tPHL + tPLH.
-For a single gate fMAX = 1/(2·tPg)
+As shown in Fig. 9 the NOT gate cannot switch much faster than about 160 kHz, because higher than this frequency valid digital logic levels are not attained and thus Tmin = tPHL + tPLH = 2·tPg.
+The logic gate requires tPLH or tPHL to calculate its new truth table value.
+For a circuit consisting of a single gate, the frequency of the input signal generator will be fMAX = 1/(2·tPg).

-A digital circuit consist of many levels of gates, and each gate adds a new propagation delay.
-As represented in Fig. 10, if a circuit has four levels of gates the propagation delay will be four times longer.
-To simplify the problem in our introductory course we will assume that (unless indicated otherwise) high-to-low tPHL and low-to-high tPLH propagation delays are identical, and also that all gates in a circuit has the same propagation time tPg.
-In this way we can infer the worst case scenario: the longest propagation signal path.
-And thus, we can estimate maximum switching speed of the circuit.
+A digital circuit consist of several gate levels (NGL), and each gate adds a new propagation delay (tPg) to the chain from input to output.
+As represented in Fig. 12, if a circuit has a number of gate levels NGL = 4, the propagation delay will be four times longer.
+To simplify the problem in our introductory course we will assume that (unless indicated otherwise) high-to-low tPHL and low-to-high tPLH propagation delays are identical, and also that all gates in a circuit have the same propagation time tPg.
+In this way we can infer the worst case scenario to calculate the circuit's propagation time (tP): the longest signal path from any input to any output.

 ![]() |

-In the analysis below we consider an Adder_32bit in two specific truth table combinations where all bits are switching.
-Cout is the output that will have the longest propagation delay when switching Cin with a pulse generator.
+In the experiment in Fig. 14 we consider an Adder_32bit operating between two specific truth table combinations where all bits are switching.
+Cout is the output that will have the longest propagation delay when switching Cin with a square wave generator.

 Using this Proteus circuit, we can experiment with the Adder_32bit.pdsprj.
 As we can infer, its propagation delay is four times the propagation delay of the Adder_8bit because is designed simply rippling carry signals.